 Another factor to consider is cost.
 Pepper spray can range in price from $10 to $50 for small, portable dispensers, though the majority cost less than $20.
 The range of prices takes into account a variety of factors, especially the size and type of dispenser, the number of "bursts" that can be dispensed from it, and the spray pattern it uses.

-For lots more information on pepper spray and other related topics, see the links on the next page.
+For lots more information on pepper spray and other related topics, see the links below.